-All MIDI file contents and Wave Audio recordings are Copyright ©1998 through 2014 under the 1998 Electronic Copyright Laws by Bill Edwards and Siggnal Sounds.
+All MIDI file contents and Wave/MP3 Audio recordings are Copyright ©1998 through 2015 under the 1998 Electronic Copyright Laws by Bill Edwards and Siggnal Sounds.
 All Sheet Music and Album Cover images here have been restored or enhanced by Bill Edwards, and only the original sources are in the Public Domain (except where noted).
 Unauthorized duplication or distribution of these proprietary files or associated digital recordings is a violation of copyright and patent law.
 They are for personal use and enjoyment of individuals only, and may be used on other sites only upon request for permission to do so.
-This site has been optimized browsers released in 2006 or later with a recommended minimum 800x600 (SVGA) and optimal 1024x768 (XGA) monitor resolution.
+This site has been optimized for HTML5/CSS3 browsers released in 2012 or later with a recommended minimum 1024x768 and optimal 1280x900 monitor resolution or better.

 Blues, Stomps, Boogie and Stride Piano

 may be the first titled blues published that actually was completely a blues number.
 While W.C.
 Handy got a lot of press for his pieces, they were closer to modified marches or rags with some 16 bar sections.
 Wand was playing this piece on violin in at least 1911, if not earlier, and was prompted to put it in publication.
 It is made up of true-blue 12 bar patterns, although the chorus in the first edition (used here to some extent) repeated the last 8 bars.
 But it's close enough otherwise.
 Also, unlike Handy's blues, or at least early recordings of them, Dallas Blues

 , this was Handy's first blues publication.
 Many consider him to be the "Father of the Blues", but in truth he was more likely the most effective salesman and archivist for this musical genre.
 He had paid attention to many of the blues riffs and styles demonstrated to him by other capable southern musicians since the 1890s, and much as Béla Bartok

 Once Crump won the election, the lyrics became old news, so the composer removed the lyrics and re-titled the piece Memphis Blues.
 Handy's band, which until this time had largely done a staple of Ragtime and Sousa-like marches, began playing his blues in their travels, which gave Handy the advantage as far as dissemination and publicity.
 Still, for three years he marketed it to no avail, as most publishers wanted him to finish those two sections that were "each missing four bars."
 In 1912, a frustrated Handy arranged for self-publication and distribution of Memphis Blues through a Memphis music store, and a national distributor expressed interest at the same time.
 The first thousand copies that Handy paid for arrived, and after a week he went in to see how sales were going.
 Handy was perplexed as the store manager and the distributor showed him a pile with very few pieces gone, and told him sales were very sparse.
 Further discouraged, he sold the copyright and all future royalties to the other two.
 Years later it was discovered that this devious pair arranged to have a second thousand copies printed, and that the first thousand of this very popular tune had sold out in four days.
 Handy could only watch as the money from the piece rolled in elsewhere, and was even further injured when a lyricist who knew little or nothing about Handy or the blues added the original set of inaccurate lyrics (there was no bassoon in Handy's band).
 A mixed blessing was that he learned a lesson about copyrights, and the fame helped him sell future pieces at great profit.